 Exhibits & Programs

 Come check out Tinker Tank, our hands-on design space in Carnevali Pavillion by the entrance to the Boeing IMAX Theater.
-This bright space offers staffed, hands-on activities weekdays 1-5 p.m. and weekends 10 a.m.-6 p.m.
-When the space is not staffed, it’s open for exploring paper folding with a variety of origami patterns.
+This bright space offers staffed, hands-on activities whenever the Science Center is open.

 We experiment with aerodynamics using some wind tables (vertical wind tunnels), gravity walls, cardboard amusement parks, Keva blocks, electric circuits and much more.
 We change the activity every couple of months which means you can always expect something new and interesting.
 We design activities that are hands-on, open ended and encourage people to try out different ways of thinking.
 We welcome everyone and believe that everyone has the ability to be an innovator and create something amazing